beginning of content

 Fundal height

-Fundal height is the distance from your pubic bone to the top of your uterus.
+Fundal height is the distance from your pubic bone (at the front of your pelvis) to the top of your uterus.
+Your doctor, obstetrician or midwife may measure your fundal height at each antenatal visit from 24 weeks onwards.

 Several factors can affect the size of your uterus.
 For instance, the fundal height may be different in people:

 A smaller than expected fundal height could be a sign that your baby is growing slowly or that there is too little amniotic fluid.
-If so, this will be monitored carefully by your doctor.
+If so, your doctor will carefully monitor you and your baby.

-In contrast, a larger than expected fundal height could mean that your baby is larger than average and this will also need monitoring.
+In contrast, a larger than expected fundal height could mean there is a chance your baby is larger than average.
+Your doctor will carefully monitor you and your baby.

-If there are concerns about your baby’s growth, your doctor or midwife may recommend using ultrasound scans to monitor your baby.
+If there are concerns about your baby’s growth, your doctor or midwife may recommend having ultrasound scans to monitor your baby.

 How does the uterus prepare for labour and birth?